Finding scholarships for high school seniors can give you the monetary means to afford your post-secondary pursuits after walking the stage.

 Deadline: December 31st

-Established in 1998, the Imagine America High School Scholarships are awarded for $1,000 annually to graduating seniors from the United States and Puerto Rico who are enrolling at participating career school campuses.
-Interested applicants must achieve a minimum 2.5 GPA, have unmet financial need, show likelihood for completing college, and demonstrate voluntary community service.
-Counselors at every high school nationwide can nominate up to five seniors before the deadline.
+The Imagine America High School Scholarships are awarded for $1,000 annually.
+Eligible are graduating seniors from the United States and Puerto Rico who are enrolling at participating career school campuses.
+Interested applicants must:

 Contact